305 E. 8th Ave., Homestead, PA 15120

-Helping people who are “unbanked” is just one goal of the Financial Opportunity Center operated by Mon Valley Initiative, in cooperation with Neighborhood Allies.
+Helping people who are “unbanked” is just one goal of the financial coaching program operated by Mon Valley Initiative.

 Our employment and financial coaches work with participants on the best ways to increase their income, decrease or control their expenses, and use banks and credit.

 We help people create a budget and set personal financial goals that they can meet and exceed.